MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-how-to-connect.md

 > [!NOTE]
 > After you change the web.config file, you must open a new Web console session for the changes to take effect.

-### To connect to a Web console
+### Connect to a Web console

 -   Open a web browser on any computer and enter `http://<web host>/OperationsManager`, where *web host* is the name of the computer hosting the web console.

     For information on installing the Web console, see [Install the Operations Manager Web console](~/scom/deploy-install-web-console.md).

 ## Next steps

-- In the Operations console, you view monitoring data, manage monitoring configuration, create your own custom views and dashboards that are personalized for your experience, and perform management group configuration administration by [Using the Operations Manager Operations console](welcome.md).
+In the Operations console, you view monitoring data, manage monitoring configuration, create your own custom views and dashboards that are personalized for your experience, and perform management group configuration administration by [Using the Operations Manager Operations console](welcome.md).